icy/icy_picture_modify/README.md

     installation.
 A sample file can be found in `doc/icy_acl.zml.sample`.
     You don't have to modify any settings for the plugin `community`.
     Moverover, any settings of the plugin `community` will be ignored.
-  * If you are using a development of the plugin, please clean up the obsolete files (See `OBSOLETE FILES` below.)
+  * If you are using a development version of the plugin, please clean up the obsolete files (See `OBSOLETE FILES` below.)

 ## OBSOLETE FILES